Clan Maclean: Battle of Harlaw

-In 1411, Clan MacLean fought with Donald Macdonald, Lord of the Isles, to claim the earldom of Ross, which was his by right of his wife, Mariota Leslie, countess of Ross.
+In 1411, Clan Maclean fought with Donald Macdonald, Lord of the Isles, to claim the earldom of Ross, which was his by right of his wife, Mariota Leslie, countess of Ross.
 Robert Stewart, the ambitious the Duke of Albany, had denied Donald's claim because he wanted Ross for himself.
 (The young King of Scots, James I, was being held prisoner of the English king, Henry IV, and Albany did nothing to seek his release.)
-The Battle of Harlaw took place near Inverurie in Aberdeenshire on 24 July 1411 against an mounted army of knights led by Alexander Stewart, Earl of Mar.
-The MacLeans were led by Hector Roy Maclean, "Red Hector of the Battles", the 6th Chief, and nephew of Donald Macdonald.
+The Battle of Harlaw took place near Inverurie in Aberdeenshire on 24 July 1411 against a mounted army of knights led by Alexander Stewart, Earl of Mar.
+The Macleans were led by Hector Roy Maclean, "Red Hector of the Battles", the 6th Chief, and nephew of Donald Macdonald.
 Hector commanded the right flank of Donald Macdonald's army.
 Hector engaged in single combat with the chief of Clan Irvine, Sir Alexander Irvine.
 After a legendary struggle both died of the wounds inflicted upon each other.

-Origins of the Macleans of the North
+Origins of the Macleans of the North (Clan Tearlach)

 Tearlach [Charles] Maclean, eldest son of Hector Maclean, 1st of Lochbuie, brother of Lachlan Maclean, 1st of Duart.
-Tearlach was part of the vanguard but following this battle, he sought protection within the Clan Chattan Federation.
+Tearlach was part of the vanguard but following this battle, he sought protection within the Clan Chattan Confederation.
 His son Hector subsequently married a daughter of the Chief of the Mackintoshes.
 Despite the active support of Clan Chattan, these Macleans lost ownership of Urquhart Castle by 1509, and settled nearby at Dochgarroch, though they still managed to lease much of Urquhart.
 In 1609 Alexander Maclean of Dochgarroch signed the Clan Chattan Bond.